-With 3,500 potato varieties in Peru, the country is thriving with this agricultural crop as a source of innovation.
+With over 3,500 potato varieties in Peru, the country is thriving with this agricultural crop as a source of innovation.

 According to Fresh Plaza, specialists believe that potatoes have stopped being just an agricultural crop in Peru.

 Obregón also says that many entrepreneurs have begun to innovate with the Peruvian potato.
 An example is the 14 Inkas potato vodka, which is the first of its kind to be made with native potatoes from Peru.